 Good lighting is a combination of being able to see the screen of your computer clearly, being able to read and write without squinting and being able to see what you’re doing, which is always a bonus.
 Having natural light filtering into the room will also help boost your mood and your productivity.

-The key to success in your home office is to keep things simple, get organized.
+The key to success in your home office is to keep things simple and get organized.
 Having piles of paper and documents will make you feel stressed and overworked so make sure everything is filed away either electronically or in files!

 You can purchase file cabinets at your local Goodwill or you can always find some cute ones online, like on Amazon.com.
 Being organized is key to staying sane and knowing where things are when you need them most!
 Nothing is worse than needing a document and not being able to find it!